Few things can destroy a newly finished basement like groundwater flooding or a plumbing failure.

 Our experts can dry your basement and get it ready to make the most of your remodeling investment.
 To schedule a free basement upgrade quote, contact us by phone or e-mail today!
-Our experts serve throughout the Indiana and Kentucky area, including Owensboro, Evansville, Radcliff and nearby.
+Our experts serve throughout the Indiana and Kentucky area, including Owensboro, Evansville, Newburgh and nearby.

 At Healthy Spaces, we've seen just about everything that can happen to a finished basement, and we've been called in to waterproof them daily.
 Once the basement is finished, repairing and waterproofing the space is much more expensive.

 If you're planning to finish the basement, this is what we recommend to prepare it beforehand.
 If your basement is already finished, many of these precautions may still be made.

 If your basement floods after it's been finished, the flooding groundwater will damage drywall, fiberglass insulation, and many other wall finishing products.

 To repair a finished basement that's flooded, you will need to cut away the damaged wall, fiberglass, and studs so that a drainage system can be installed.
 After the drainage system has been installed, we have a drywall repair system available to install, or you can opt to bring a carpenter in afterwards.